kshitijrajsharma/sfm/README.md

 -Pip (the default Python package installer)
 -NodeJS(in a version 6 or plus) and npm (5.2+)

+Follow These Step to setup the project :

+Run these command on terminal
-sudo apt install -y python3-venv
+ 1. sudo apt install -y python3-venv

-Navigate to reactenv/bin
+ 2. mkdir environments
+ 3. python3 -m venv reactenv
-Hit source activate
+ 4. source reactenv/bin/activate
-------Another Way ------
-**create your virtual env **
-** pip install -r requirements.txt **
+ 5. pip install -r requirements.txt

+ For the installation of Node JS and NPM
+  1. sudo apt update
+  2. sudo apt install nodejs
+  3. sudo apt install npm
+  4. nodejs -v

+Now navigate to this repo and hit following command

+1. Python manage.py runserver